ryal/ryal_core_old/README.md

 It's kinda hard to run any type of an e-commerce application without at least the two guys.

 Payments is structured so that you can process payments with redundancy.
-Ryal aims to support multiple payment methods and gateways while, at the same time, creating a profile per user to each of the gateways incase one of them goes down for a few hours.
+Ryal aims to support multiple payment methods and gateways while, at the same time, creating a profile per user to each of the gateways in case one of them goes down for a few hours.

 ## Minimum requirement